Background and Definitions

 Reactive arthritis usually follows an acute gastrointestinal or genitourinary infection.
 Yersinosis has been recognized as the most common cause of classical reactive arthritis, known as Reiter’s syndrome.

 Epidemiology of Transient Synovitis and Reactive Arthritis in Children

-Transient synovitis has been linked to an increased risk of Legg-Calve-Perthes disease, a form of avascular necrosis of the femoral head.
-This is hypothesized to happen because of the increased intra-articular pressure due to fluid accumulation in the hip-joint space.
-Up to 1.5 % of children who develop transient synovitis are at risk of developing recurrent arthritis of the hip joint.
+Transient synovitis has been linked to an increased risk of Legg-Calve-Perthes disease (a condition marked by insufficient blood flow to the hip joint, which leads to the collapse of the joint as the bone dies), a form of avascular necrosis of the femoral head.
+This is hypothesized to happen because of the increased intra-articular pressure due to fluid accumulation in the hip joint space.
+Up to 1.5% of children who develop transient synovitis are at risk of developing recurrent arthritis of the hip joint.

 Like transient synovitis, information about the incidence and prevalence of reactive arthritis is limited because of the lack of a clear definition of the condition.
 The most common infections that have been associated with reactive arthritis in children are:

 Up to one quarter of children who are HLA-B27 positive and who develop a bacterial enteric infection are expected to develop reactive arthritis.
 Reactive arthritis is very uncommon in children, but, when it occurs, it most commonly follows an enteric infection rather than a genitourinary infection.
 On the other hand, urethritis is a common preceding event for reactive arthritis in young men in their thirties.